AlexsLemonade/OpenScPCA-analysis/docs/contributing-to-analyses/pr-review-and-merge/index.md

 Below is a general overview of what you can expect during the code review process:

-1. In most cases, the first time your PR is reviewed a Data Lab member will provide comments and suggestions.
+1. In most cases, the first time your PR is reviewed by a Data Lab member, they will provide comments and suggestions.
 Feel free to browse some [example reviewer comments](STUB_LINK to example review comments).

 1. You will then need to respond to those comments.